codan81/Python_basics/README.md

 ![Python_basics](image/AdobeStock_248910170.jpg)

-This is a series of Python basic ecxercises that allows users to see, learn and understand how to use Python
+This is a series of Python basic ecxercises that allows users to see, learn and understand how to use Python.
 ---

 ## Technologies

-This project leverages python 3.7 with the following packages:
+This project leverages python 3.7.

 ---